 Who isn’t interested in improving their PR for bench press?
-I know we all are; a new 1-RM can make a day.
-But on that same note, we also hit plateaus with our beloved bench press.
+I know we all are and a new 1-RM will help to motivate you even more.
+But on that same note, we also hit training plateaus with our beloved bench press.
 There are, however, certain exercise like dumbbell tricep extension and dips, for example, that have been proven to be beneficial.
 When you watch someone perform a bench press exercise they usually have no problem pushing the weight off the chest.
 Where they have more of an issue is performing “complete” arm extension required at the end of each repetition.
 This is a reminder that the chest may in fact have the necessary strength but the triceps need to be stronger.
 Enter dumbbell tricep extension.

 Muscles Making Up the Tricep(s)